 Two bush fire planning consultants, David Deeley and Alan Hordacre, is providing pro bono input into producing a bush fire and emergency plan for the property to assist with town planning applications for any eco educational and camping developments on the property.
+Sally Malone, has produced initial designs for structures that are planned for the Eco Camp ground facility.

 The 16.8 ha of current bushland (Yate, Wandoo, Jarrah, Marri, Paperbark and Banksia woodland) would be managed to retain and enhance its biodiversity value.
 This would entail monitoring for weeds, installation of bird and mammal nesting boxes, and development of a walking trail through the woodland.
 Monitoring and wildlife nesting boxes would be grant funded, in association with current ongoing management activities undertaken at the Balijup Fauna Sanctuary near Tenterden.
+In April 2021, 11 marsupial nesting boxes were manufactured in Denmark and then installed at Tootnallup with input from the Denmark Mens Shed, and the Mt Barker and Nowanup Ranger team

-The remaining 25 or so hectares of the property will eco-restored through a formal contract signed with Carbon Positive Australia, to be revegetated with direct seeding of local provenance collected seed as part of a carbon offset funded high standard eco-restoration project.
-Green Skills has now signed a formal agreement with Carbon Positive for Albany based consultant Dr Geoff Woodall, to coordinate an eco-restoration project involving direct seeding of 25 hectares of biodiverse plantings in July 2021.
+The remaining 25 or so hectares of the property are being eco-restored through a formal contract signed with Carbon Positive Australia, to be revegetated with direct seeding of local provenance collected seed as part of a carbon offset funded high standard eco-restoration project.
+Green Skills has n signed a formal agreement with Carbon Positive for Albany based consultant Dr Geoff Woodall, to coordinate an eco-restoration project involving direct seeding of 25 hectares of biodiverse plantings in August 2021.
 All restored areas would be formally conservation covenanted for their long-term protection.